 The MinIO cluster can be expanded by increasing the number of server pools in the cluster.

-To update already installed Kaptain instance with the provided parameters, run the following command on the cluster:
+To update an already installed Kaptain instance with the provided parameters, run the following command on the cluster:

 kubectl kudo update --instance kaptain --namespace kubeflow -p minioServerPools=2